Smith & Nephew: History

-The company acquired Healthpoint Biotherapeutics, a specialist in the bioactives area of advanced wound management, for $782 million in December 2012.

-In February 2014, Smith & Nephew announced the purchase of ArthroCare for US$1.7 billion in cash.
-This was seen as a move to broaden the company's sports medicine range for minimally invasive surgery moves the company into the Ear, Nose & Throat market.

-In October 2015 Smith & Nephew announced the acquisition of Blue Belt Technologies (led by Eric Timko) for US$275 million, securing a leading position in the fast-growing area of orthopaedic robotics-assisted surgery.
+During December 2012, the company acquired Healthpoint Biotherapeutics, a specialist in the bioactives area of advanced wound management, in exchange for $782 million.
+In February 2014, Smith & Nephew announced the purchase of ArthroCare for $1.7 billion in cash in a move that was viewed as broadening the company's sports medicine range for minimally invasive surgery by moving the company into the Ear, Nose & Throat market.
+During October 2015, the firm announced the acquisition of Blue Belt Technologies (led by Eric Timko) for US$275 million, securing a leading position in the growing sector of orthopaedic robotics-assisted surgery.

-In March 2019 Smith & Nephew announced the acquisition of orthopedic joint reconstruction business unit of Brainlab to further its foray into robotic surgery.

-In June 2019 Smith & Nephew acquired Atracsys Sàrl, the Switzerland-based provider of optical tracking technology used in computer-assisted surgery.
+In March 2019, Smith & Nephew announced the acquisition of orthopedic joint reconstruction business unit of Brainlab to further its foray into robotic surgery.
+Three months later, the firm acquired Atracsys Sàrl, the Switzerland-based provider of optical tracking technology used in computer-assisted surgery.

-In October 2019, Smith & Nephew announced Namal Nawana would stand down "because his requests for higher pay, in line with the packages awarded by US medical device-makers, could not be met under UK corporate governance standards".
-He is replaced by Roland Diggelmann.
+During May 2018, Namal Nawana was appointed CEO of the firm.
+Shortly thereafter, there was a shareholder revolt over executive pay.
+During October 2019, Smith & Nephew announced that Nawana would stand down as CEO "because his requests for higher pay, in line with the packages awarded by US medical device-makers, could not be met under UK corporate governance standards".
+He was replaced by Roland Diggelmann.

-In January 2021, the company acquired Integra LifeSciences’ extremity orthopaedics business for $240 million.

-In January 2022, Smith & Nephew acquired the Florida-based partial knee implant company, Engage Surgical for $135 million.
+During January 2021, the company acquired Integra LifeSciences’ extremity orthopaedics business for $240 million.
+One year later, the firm purchased the Florida-based partial knee implant company, Engage Surgical in exchange for $135 million.

-In February 2022, Smith & Nephew announced that Roland Diggelmann would step down as CEO.
-He was replaced by Dr Deepak Nath.
+During 2022, it was announced that Smith & Nephew was to relocate from Hull, where it has been based since its establishment in 1856, to a new-build 23-acre site in Melton that would house research and development, manufacturing and office space under an £80 million project.
+That same year, Roland Diggelmann was replaced as CEO by Dr Deepak Nath.
+In October 2024, the company announced revised plans, citing increased costs.
+The more recent scenario includes retaining certain operational facilities at the Hull base, in addition to building the new site in Melton.